-The Fair Isaac Company bases your FICO score on the summary of your complete credit history.
-The score ranges from 300 to 850, with most people traditionally having a score of 650.
+The Fair Isaac Company calculates your FICO score on the summary of your complete credit history.
+The score ranges from 300 to 850, with most people normally having a score of 650.
 Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
-A low score is just that and often means you can't get credit extended to you in the form of a mortgage loan.
-Some of the factors in deciding your FICO score are:
+A low score is just that and often means you can't get credit.
+Some of the factors in calculating your FICO score are:

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

 Lenders want to make sure that allowing you a loan is a safe move.
-Your credit score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
-You'll need a score of at least 700 to get a decent interest rate.
-You'll still get approved for a mortgage with a lower score, but the interest paid over time could be more than double the amount of an individual with a stronger credit score.
+Your FICO score gives lenders an insight into what type of borrower you'd be based solely on your credit history.
+You'll need a score of at least 740 to get a acceptable interest rate.
+If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double the amount of an individual with a higher FICO score.

-We're used to working with all tiers of FICO scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the first step in purchasing a home.
+Call us at 410-647-8000 ext.
+817 and we can help you get on the right track to the home of your dreams.

-You want a higher score, but how do you get there?
+You want a stronger score, but how do you get there?
 Improving your FICO score takes time.
-It can be rare to make a large-scale change in your number with small changes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
-The most important thing is to know your FICO score.
-Here are some ways you can improve your credit score:
+It can be rare to make a significant change in your FICO score with small changes, but your score can improve in a few years by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
+The best way to do this is to know your FICO score.
+You'll improve your credit score by using these tips:

 - Correct your credit report.
 If you find mistakes on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is maxed out and have your remaining cards at a zero balance.
-It's better to have each of your cards at an even balance than to have all of your debt transferred to a single card.
+But, you don't want to have one card that is at the maximum and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have the bulk of your debt transferred to a single card.

 Now that you know more about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid adverse effects on your credit score.
-With the help of Berkshire Hathaway Home Services PenFed Realty, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
+With the help of Berkshire Hathaway Home Services PenFed Realty, the loan application process is sure to go more smoothly so you, too, can become a homeowner.